gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 and APIs of all sorts.

-**Gatsby's data layer lets you pull data from these (and any other source) directly into your components**—in the shape and form you want.
+**Gatsby's data layer lets you pull data from these (and any other source) directly into your components** -- in the shape and form you want.

 ## Using Unstructured Data vs GraphQL